GameTimeWithAryan/Personal-Projects/Chat Room/README.md

 If the username is admin, then the server listens for `PASSWORD` packets containing password of admin for authentication

-After that, the server listens for `MSG` packets
+After successful authentication, the server listens for `MSG` packets

-On receviving the chat messages, the server broadcasts it to all other connected client except the sender
+On receviving a `MSG` packet, the server broadcasts the message to all other connected clients except the sender

 If the server received a packet of the type it was not listening for, it would send the client a message about an invalid packet.
 It would also log it to the console.